kylecreate/100DaysOfCode/r2-log.md

   <summary>Day 101: Jun 10, 2024</summary>

   ### Today's Progress:
-  * Started and completed on learning Introductory JS by building a Prymaind Generator on freeCodeCamp.
+  * Started and completed on learning Introductory JavaScript by building a Prymaind Generator on freeCodeCamp.

   ### Link to work:
   * None